Ron Dante: The Detergents

+The Archies

 He became lead singer of the fictional cartoon band The Archies, whose single "Sugar, Sugar", written and composed by producer Jeff Barry with Andy Kim, was the number-one selling record of 1969 in the United States.
 Concurrent with his work on the Archies project, Dante was also employed as a session singer and performed many television and commercial jingles.

+The Cuff Links

 In 1969, Dante recorded an album under the group name of the Cuff Links – a collaboration with Detergents songwriter-producers Paul Vance and Lee Pockriss.
 He provided both lead and background vocals through overdubbing, as he did with most of the male Archies vocals.
 For three weeks in October 1969, Dante had two hits in the Top Ten of Billboards Hot 100: both the Cuff Links' "Tracy" and, on its way down from number one, the Archies' "Sugar, Sugar", though neither single's label credited the anonymous studio singer.
 Dante's extensive vocal range includes falsetto, as used in "Jingle Jangle", the Archies' Top Ten follow-up to "Sugar, Sugar".

+Solo recordings

 Dante's first album release under his own name, which he recorded on Don Kirshner's label, was Ron Dante Brings You Up in 1970.
 In 1972, also under the supervision of Kirshner, Dante became lead vocalist for another cartoon group, the Chan Clan.
 He provided lead vocals for a number of songs on the 1972 album, Spiderman : From Beyond the Grave, A Rockcomic credited to the Webspinners.
 Dante appeared on a 1975 CBS TV pilot show called Hip Patches.
 He is interviewed by a group of young musicians in a band named Silvermoon who were meant to be the stars of the show.
 On that show, he is introduced as the voice of "all five Archies" and explains to the audience what it takes to be a successful band.

 In 1979, he recorded a disco album under the name Dante's Inferno for the Infinity Records label, and in 1981 his second solo album Street Angel was released.
 Also in 1979, Dante performed the theme to the NBC television series $weepstake$: "Don't Be Afraid To Dream", whose lyrics were written by Norman Gimbel with music composed by Charles Fox.